 Pacific communities experience a disproportionate amount of alcohol-related harm compared to the general population.
 This is in part due to the prevalence of heavy drinking.
-This pattern of drinking among Pacific population groups often results in more alcohol-related harms [49,50], including:
+This pattern of drinking among Pacific population groups often results in more alcohol-related harms, including (from here and here):

 - Intentional injuries such as violence and self-harm